 - Repeat with remaining shrimp.
 Once they have all been breaded, spray the tops with more nonstick cooking spray or drizzle with more oil.
 Bake for 10-12 minutes while you prepare the gluten-free coconut shrimp sauce.
 Serve immediately with sauce.

-- Prepare the shrimp as directed with gluten-free breading.
+- Prepare the shrimp as directed with the coating.
 Transfer to an ungreased baking sheet or one lined with parchment paper to save on clean up.

 - Preheat the air fryer to 375ºF.
 Coat the air fryer basket with cooking spray.